rubiagatra/ner-suara-surabaya/README.md

-# ner-suara-surabaya
+# NER SUARA SUARABAYA
-> Find the traffic jam!
+> Located where is traffic jam happened!

-ner-suara-surabaya is a RESTful API app using Flask, Spacy, and MongoDB.
-The main task is to find a street name or location in [Suara Surabaya](https://www.facebook.com/e100ss) Facebook post where traffic jam happened.
+NER SUARA SURABAYA is a RESTful API app using Flask, Spacy, and MongoDB to know where is traffic jam happened.
+The data come from [Suara Surabaya](https://www.facebook.com/e100ss) Facebook post.

 ## Installation

 OS X, Linux and Windows: